 Al: I'd give anything to see my father and my sister for a few days, be able to talk with them again; laugh with them; tell 'em how much I love them.
 I'd give anything to have what you have, Sam.
 Anything.

 Part 2, meanwhile, provides Sam the opportunity to save Tom, but at an unforeseen price.
-Maggie, a war photographer that survived in the original history, dies during a mission to rescue some POWs.
+Maggie, a war photographer who survived in the original history, dies during a mission to rescue some POWs.
 Additionally, her last photograph reveals that one of the POWs was Al, who won't be set free for another five years.

 In "Return of the Evil Leaper," Sam leaps into a college student named Arnold, who has a habit of dressing up as a costumed hero and risking death to save innocent people.
 It turns out that Arnold is an orphan, losing his parents in an ex-cop's shooting rampage and only surviving because he left to get his jacket out of the car.
 As Al talks to him about this, Arnold breaks down. ("I should've died, too.")

 From the episode "Raped," the young woman whose life Sam has leaped into is forced to temporarily come out via Al's gateway to help Sam give testimony over what happened to her.
-Slowly, the camera shifts to her instead of Sam and in a touching effect Bakula stops talking letting the young actress (Sheryl Pollak) give the testimony in her own voice.
+Slowly, the camera shifts to her instead of Sam and, in a touching effect, Bakula stops talking letting the young actress (Sheryl Pollak) give the testimony in her own voice.
 When she shakily says "I was raped," you believe her.

 And Al's silent reactions in the background.
 You can tell he's trying not to cry.